qinyu8028/mini-gpt2/README.md

 ## Getting Started

-Follow `setup.sh` to properly setup a conda environment and install dependencies.
+Run the following command to set up the conda environment and install the required dependencies:

-Run:
 ```
 source setup.sh
 ```

-This will automatically install dependencies and activate the environment.
+This will automatically install all dependencies and activate the environment.

-This repository includes a manual implementation of AdamW.
+This repository also includes a manual implementation of AdamW.

+For the downstream task, the model performs sentiment classification on the Stanford Sentiment Treebank (SST) dataset.

 ## About GPT-2
 GPT-2 is a decoder-only transformer model that use a sequence of previous tokens to predict the next token.